BluRosie/hgss-monexpansion/README.md

 insert narc a005 over top of what was previously there

+### make the mon sprite offsets table
+run scripts/makespriteoffsets.bat

+insert narc a180 over top of what was previously there

+TODO:  make a tool for visualizing this?

 # leftover stupid things
  this is literally useless but i documented it!  it does nothing but hey!!